9. Designing functions#

 Sometimes we will rely on other functions to check data integrity for us.

-Let us consider the following function that generates \(n\) pseudorandom numbers from the unit interval rounded to \(d\) decimal digits.
-We strongly believe or hope (good faith and high competence assumption) that its authors knew what they were doing when they wrote:
+Consider a function that generates \(n\) pseudorandom numbers from the unit interval rounded to \(d\) decimal digits.
+We strongly believe, or at least hope (the good faith and high competence assumption), that its author knew what he was doing when he wrote:

 round_rand <- function(n, d)